The illiquidity network of stocks in China's market crash: Results

-In the stock market of China, the actual interactions coupled within stocks are extraordinarily important because of susceptible investors.
-While most existing models forge links between stocks mainly based on the similarity of time-series, e.g., of price and measures of Pearson and Partial correlations are extensively employed \cite{MantegnaHierarchical,XuTopological,WangCorrelation,KenettPartial}.
-However, the relationship between stocks is too complicated and should not be too much simplified to neglect trading behaviors, investor emotions and their possible contagions.
-Taking the limitations of linear correlations into account, here we use mutual information to measure the nonlinear dependency between illiquidity of stock pairs.
-In fact ,the power in reflecting nonlinear dependency of mutual information in networking market have been previously demonstrated and emphasized \cite{khoojineNetwork,BarbiNonlinear,MenezesOn}.
+In China's stock market, the actual interactions coupled within stocks are extraordinarily important because of susceptible investors.
+Most existing models forge links between stocks mainly based on the similarity of time series, e.g., price, and measures of Pearson and partial correlations are extensively employed \cite{MantegnaHierarchical,XuTopological,wang2018corr,KenettPartial}.
+However, the relationship between stocks is very complicated and should not be overly simplified to neglect trading behaviors, investor emotions and their possible contagions.
+Taking the limitations of linear correlations into account, we use mutual information to measure the nonlinear dependency between the illiquidity of stock pairs.
+The power to reflect the nonlinear dependency of mutual information in the networking market has been previously demonstrated and emphasized \cite{khoojineNetwork,BarbiNonlinear,MenezesOn}.